deogtae/deogtae.github.io/main/about.md

 ---
 layout: page
-title: 테스트 페이지
+title: Test Page
 permalink: /main/about
 ---

-테스트 About 페이지입니다.
+This is about page.
-URL 경로는 /main/about
+URL Path is /main/about